Home

 We rescued this knitting bag from a guild auction for $2; to our good fortune, someone thought it wasn’t worth keeping.

-In about an hour, we took a tiny amount of wool, and a free pattern from the Internet to turn a throw away into a bright and beautiful, one-of-a-kind creation.
+In about an hour, we took a tiny amount of wool, and our desired pattern and used them to turn a throw away item

 In this project, we will use both needlefelting and wet felting techniques.